Skip to content

 This is the most expensive service in this comparison at the $149 entry price.
 What justifies the cost is the rating system — 5,000+ tickers, institutional money flow as the anchor signal, updated weekly.
 The 30-day guarantee is also the shortest here.

 If you want a stock-picking newsletter without a research tool, Growth Investor at $49 or Hidden Alpha at $79 are better value plays.
-If you want the full 20-factor rating system and you’ll actually use it, the Power Gauge earns its premium.
+If you want the full rating system and will actually use it, the Power Gauge earns its premium.

 Still subscribed.
 Still plan to stay subscribed.

 The top two positions are each deep in triple-digit gains.
+The overall stock performance across both portfolios has justified four consecutive renewals.
 The system flagged IBM and CrowdStrike as Bearish before major losses hit both stocks.
 The trailing stop exited CrowdStrike at +70.66% three days before the July 2024 global outage.

 The caveats are real too.
 The 30-day guarantee is short.
 The $499 auto-renewal catches people off guard.
 The closed trade history disappears from the dashboard.
 And the AI Power Picks are down to just two active positions, which is a big change from the broader portfolio structure I tracked in 2024-2025.